Doors at 8 App Development

 Onboarding: Unhappy Path :(

-Although we designed a quick and simple sign-in process, we prioritized user account security by implementing a one-time verification code.
+Although I designed a quick and simple sign-in process, I prioritized user account security by implementing a one-time verification code.

 Onboarding: Happy Path :)